Skip to content

 }

-Persists the current in-memory state.
+Persists the current in-memory state and returns the model instance (this) for chaining.
 Issues an UPDATE for only the changed fields (dirty tracking).
 If the model has not been persisted yet, issues an INSERT.
+When a saving / creating / updating hook returns false the write is cancelled and the unchanged instance is still returned.

 ts